Last updated on November 21st, 2022

 Where did Diana wear the Revenge Dress?

 Who can forget Diana’s drop-dead gorgeous frock at the Vanity Fair summer party held at the Serpentine Gallery in 1994?
 It was a bombshell of a gown, dubbed the ‘Revenge Dress.’
 The party was held on the same night as Charles was on ITV, spilling the beans to Jonathan Dimbleby about his marriage.
 I’ll let you guess who grabbed the headline news the following morning.

 Who was Diana’s favourite designer?

 Catherine Walker of Sydney Street, Chelsea, supplied a whopping 1,000 outfits for Princess Diana.
 She was buried in a black Walker-designed dress.

 As a 12-year-old Parisian girl who spent her summers in England, I was utterly bewildered and bemused by all the brouhaha over the royal engagement.
 My friend’s mother kept scrapbooks containing newspaper and magazine cuttings of every possible snippet of the soon-to-be royal couple.
 Teapots, mugs, tea towels and commemorative coins made an appearance.

 Candle in the Wind

 I wanted to end this post with a rather sweet postscript.
-Diana’s favourite tune was Manning Sherwin’s, ‘A Nightingale Sang in Berkeley Square,’ She would listen to this whilst writing her innumerable handwritten notes from Kensington Palace.
+One of Diana’s favourite tunes was Manning Sherwin’s, ‘A Nightingale Sang in Berkeley Square.’
+According to her once butler, Paul Burrell, she would listen to this whilst writing her innumerable handwritten notes from Kensington Palace.

 Sources: ‘The Diana Chronicles,’ by Tina Brown, Wikipedia.
-Feature image by Everchr.
-Thank you to Angela de Plano for letting me use her mother’s clippings, and to Duncan Kelman for his photos of Diana’s funeral.
+Feature image by .
+Thank you to Angela de Plano for letting me use her mother’s clippings.
+Thank you to Duncan Kelman for his photos of Diana’s funeral.
 You can follow Duncan on Instagram.